Design Clipboard is a new series of articles I plan to write here on Horizontalpitch. As you can guess from the name, these...

-Horizontalpitch is a blog magazine about modular synthesizers, music experiments and life without presets.
-It’s currently maintained by Hannes Pasqualini, also known as Papernoise.
+Horizontalpitch is a blog about music experiments, design, modular synthesizers and life without presets.
+It’s currently maintained by Hannes Pasqualini of Papernoise Design.

 Thanks to Konstantine (also doing the Single Malt Synthesis podcast with Hainbach) and Marco (aka Call me eS) for having laid the foundation for this blog and for having contributed so many posts at the beginning